 What’s Considered a Dental Emergency?

-One of the most severe types of dental emergencies that also require immediate attention is when a tooth becomes knocked out or dislodged.
+One of the most severe types of dental emergencies that also requires immediate attention is when a tooth becomes knocked out or dislodged.
 If your tooth encounters enough physical force, it can get knocked-out or dislodge.
-Please contact us immediately for help.
+Please contact us immediately for emergency dental care.
 If a tooth becomes knocked out, you need to first apply gauze or a towel to the bleeding socket.
 Applying light pressure will help the bleeding stop.
 Next, you need to find the knocked-out tooth.
 Pick it up by the crown and then rinse it off.
 Place your knocked-out tooth in a cup of milk, saliva or saltwater to prevent it from drying out.
 Your tooth needs to be replaced back in your mouth as soon as possible for success.
 After thirty minutes, the success rate rapidly declines.

 Damaged or Missing Restoration

 Restorations like fillings, crowns, inlays, onlays, veneers or bridges are essential to keep your existing teeth healthy or looking great.
 If one of your restorations becomes damaged, loose, or falls out entirely, this is a dental emergency you should address early on.
 The longer you leave your restoration damaged, the more likely other problems can occur.
 Please contact us at your earliest convenience.

 When a tooth breaks, cracks, or chips, we also consider this a dental emergency.
 A tooth can cause more problems than just the physical damage you can see.
 A big enough crack can lead to an infected tooth which requires a root canal to fix.
 If you damage your tooth in any way, it’s helpful to have it assessed to ensure there isn’t a larger problem going on.